AnuGill/Food_Truck_Locator/README.md

 Puja: added the register/login page with firebase Authentication.\
 Added the firebase email and password authentication. \
 Added the regex for data validation
+DEEPAN : Added maps using google API key/
+Added maps with all the information about the food trucks using map fragment\
+once the login is successfull or the user uses guest login it navigates to map fragment\
+shows all the food trucks nearby.

 # Food Truck Locator
 Fall 2019\